Football-Inspired Workouts for Boxers

 Single-Leg Hurdle Hop

-Lift toes up toward shins, while keeping heels and balls of feet on ground.
+- Lift toes toward shins, while keeping heels and balls of feet on the ground.

 Trigger Point Massage